2025 FULL Bucharest Travel Guide: what to do, places to visit, day trips, going out & more!

 Visit a typical communist apartment in Bucharest turned time-capsule museum

-This is the reason why one of the best things to do in Bucharest is to go off-the-beaten path and explore local life beyond the top attractions and tourist hotspots.
+One of the best ways to experience Bucharest is to go off the beaten path and explore local life beyond the main attractions and tourist spots.

 the famous Bucharest 3D iMapp competition